JakubSchwenkbeck/Quantum-Computer-Simulation/README.md

 - Bloch Sphere Visualization: Visualize qubit states on the Bloch sphere, showing coordinates and measurement probabilities.

+- Density Matrix and Histogram visualization

+- Well known Alogrithms such as Grovers Search and Quantum Teleportation

 - Dynamic Circuit Simulation: Create, modify, and run quantum circuits, tracking the sequence of applied gates.

 - Interactive Sliders: Adjust qubit parameters (α and β) with sliders for real-time exploration.